nanocosmos/docs/docs/faq/faq_h5live_player_adjust_style.md

 <details><summary><strong>Can I customize the inline controls?</strong></summary>

-No, but you can disable them by passing:
+Yes, of course.
+To adjust the inline controls please follow our customization guideline [here](../../nanoplayer/nanoplayer_feature_customization/#built-in-controls-animations-and-styles)

+In case you would like to disable them, it is enough to pass false in `config.style.controls`.

 ```
 config.style.controls = false;
 ```

 > **Important:**
-> If you create custom controls or other overlay elements make sure to set the `z-index` value > 1 to ensure they are positioned on top of the video layer.
+> If you create custom controls or other overlay elements make sure to set the `z-index` value > 10 to ensure they are positioned on top of the video layer.

 </details>